harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/native-helm-quickstart.md

 1. In **Infrastructure**, in **Environment**, select **New Environment**.
 2. In **Name**, enter **quickstart**, select **Non-Production**, and select **Save**.
 3. In **Infrastructure Definition**, select the **Kubernetes**.
 4. In **Cluster Details**, select **Select Connector**.
-We'll create a new Kubernetes Connector to your target platform.
+We'll create a new Kubernetes connector to your target platform.
 We'll use the same Delegate you installed earlier.
 5. Select **New Connector**.
 6. Enter a name for the Connector and select **Continue**.
 7. In **Details**, select **Use the credentials of a specific Harness Delegate**, and then select **Continue**.